Best Books for 3-Year-Olds

 The Napping House

 The illustrations and repetition in this book make it one of my favorite books with prepositions for toddlers.
 Everyone in the napping house piles onto the one bed to sleep.

 The rhythm and repetition make it easy for your toddler to “read” the book with you.
-This is one of my favorite read-aloud books and is a delightful bedtime story.
+This is one of my favorite read-aloud books and is a delightful bedtime story that is also great scaffolding for children who are learning to put two words together.

 Where the Wild Things Are